-Top 20 stoner movies for your holiday weekend enjoyment
+Top 20 stoner movies: From "Reefer Madness" to "The Big Lebowski"

 “Fantasia” (1940)

 Premise: Disney’s best animators interpret orchestral hallmarks from Beethoven, Stravinsky, Bach, Tchaikovsky and others under the hand of master conductor Leopold Stokowski.
-From the impressionistic, hallucinatory “Toccata and Fugue in D Minor” to the Technicolor “Sorcerer’s Apprentice” and elegant/disturbing “Night on Bald Mountain,” it’s a tour de force of audio-visual brilliance that frequently threatens to overwhelm (and spiritually enlighten) the viewer.
+From the impressionistic, hallucinatory “Toccata and Fugue in D Minor” to the timeless “Sorcerer’s Apprentice” and elegant/disturbing “Night on Bald Mountain,” it’s a tour de force of audio-visual brilliance that frequently threatens to overwhelm (and spiritually enlighten) the viewer.

-Why it’s worthy: At 77 years old, “Fantasia” still looks and sounds unlike any other film.
-Its realistic (for the time) depictions of dinosaurs and surreal intrepretations of gossamer melodies stand as defining images for many of its musical selections.
-Along with early color films like “Gone With the Wind” and “The Wizard of Oz” (both released the year prior), it also provided one of the first full-color trip-outs in cinematic history — and one that stoners have been patiently enjoying for decades in theaters, thanks to the occasional art-house revival.
+Why it’s worthy: At 80 years old, “Fantasia” still looks and sounds unlike any other film.
+Its realistic (for the time) depictions of dinosaurs and surreal interpretations of gossamer melodies stand as defining images for many of its musical selections.
+Along with early color films like “Gone With the Wind” and “The Wizard of Oz” (both released the year prior), it provided one of the first full-color trip-outs in cinematic history — and one that stoners have been patiently enjoying for decades in theaters, thanks to regular art-house revivals and re-releases.

 “2001: A Space Odyssey” (1968)

-Premise: An epic meditation on the origin, limits and purpose of human consciousness.
+Premise: Cinema’s most epic meditation on the origin, limits and purpose of human consciousness.
 Based on the Arthur C. Clarke novel, “2001” begins with the dawn of man and continues through an imagined future in which technology allows us to explore the mysteries of the universe deep within our own solar system.

-Why it’s worthy: Director Stanley Kubrick’s finest work is also one of the best examples of the film medium in general — a mind-expanding, masterful monolith that redefined artistic potential at the cinema and provoked deep thoughts on the part of its audience.
-A late-film sequence in which Dave (Keir Dullea) is pulled into a psychedelic tunnel of light still cultivates the sort of drooling awe that most laser-light shows could only ever hope to inspire.
+Why it’s worthy: Director Stanley Kubrick’s finest work is also one of the best examples of the film medium in general.
+It’s a mind-expanding, masterful monolith that redefined artistic potential at the cinema and provoked deep thoughts on the part of its audience.
+A late-film sequence in which Dave (Keir Dullea) is pulled into a psychedelic tunnel of light still cultivates the sort of drooling awe that most laser-light shows and CGI spectacles desperately try to inspire.

 “The Holy Mountain” (1973)

-Premise: Alejandro Jodorowsky’s 1973 masterpiece is as beautiful as it is unsettling, offering a litany of seemingly disconnected and immaculately staged scenes that play like surrealist paintings come to life.
-The plot and characters comment on religion, spirituality, sex, death and a Tarot-deck of other topics both literally and symbolically without ever offering black-and-white answers.
+Premise: Alejandro Jodorowsky’s 1973 masterpiece is as beautiful as it is unsettling, offering a litany of seemingly disconnected, immaculately staged scenes that play like surrealist paintings come to life.
+The plot and characters comment on religion, spirituality, sex, death and a Tarot-deck of other topics literally and figuratively without ever offering black-and-white answers.

-Why it’s worthy: Leave the interpretation of this frequently psychedelic film to scholars, who have picked away at it for nearly a half-century, and just let it wash over you upon first viewing.
+Why it’s worthy: Leave the interpretation of this frequently mind-bending film to scholars, who have picked away at its iconography for nearly a half-century, and just let it wash over you upon first viewing.
 Nothing in the history of cinema or visual art quite prepares you for its exquisite tableaus.
-It is the defition of “mind expanding.”
+It is the definition of “mind expanding.”

 “Blazing Saddles” (1974)

 Premise: A land-grab in the Old West leads to friction between the residents of the small town of Rock Ridge and the evil attorney general Hedley Lamarr (Harvey Korman).
-A black prisoner (Cleavon Little) is appointed as sheriff to speed up the demise of the situation among the racist townspeople, but with his savvy approach — and help from aging dynamo The Waco Kid (Gene Wilder) — he turns Lamarr’s plans inside out.
+A black prisoner (Cleavon Little) is appointed as sheriff to speed up the demise of the situation among the racist, white townspeople, but with a savvy approach — and help from aging dynamo The Waco Kid (Gene Wilder) — he turns Lamarr’s plans inside out.

 Why it’s worthy: If stoner movies are defined by their humor, “Blazing Saddles” towers above all of them.
 Laugh-out-loud funny and still relevant in its observations on race, class and gender, it’s a meta-Western featuring Little as a jive-talking sheriff and Wilder as the laidback drunk caught in the midst of a small-town power struggle.
 There are a couple overt pot-smoking references, but really, anyone who doesn’t at least giggle uncontrollably at the classic campfire-fart scene is dead inside.